Switchbreak/webrtc-signaling-server/README.md

 # webrtc-signaling-server
-NodeJS/Redis server to handle matchmaking and signaling for P2P WebRTC multiplayer games
+Minimal NodeJS server to handle matchmaking and signaling for P2P WebRTC multiplayer games